arunzone/prospection-exercise/README.md

 ## Assumptions

 * Rule #4
     * sentence is considered valid as long as it has a proper noun, verb and preposition to keep the solution simple
+* Used Integer data type for simple and better code readability